-University of Michigan BlueJeans accounts are available to all U-M faculty, staff, students, and sponsored affiliates on the Ann Arbor, Dearborn, and Flint campuses, including the Health System that have opted into the campus contract.
+University of Michigan BlueJeans accounts are available to all U-M faculty, staff, students, and sponsored affiliates (individual accounts) on the Ann Arbor, Dearborn, and Flint campuses, including the Health System that have opted into the campus contract.
 Non-university participants can attend BlueJeans meetings without a university account.

 As of September 2016, you have two ways to use BlueJeans from a desktop computer: the BlueJeans App (recommended) or Google Chrome.
 If you access a BlueJeans meeting using Internet Explorer, Firefox, or Safari, you will be prompted to install the BlueJeans App and unable to join from those browsers.

 BlueJeans helps campus communicate and collaborate with colleagues around the world.
 BlueJeans is used at the university to:

 - Host virtual guest speakers

 - Teach classes with students in remote locations

 - Record and store meetings (for up to 90 days)